Table of contents

 Blue Marylin by Andy Warhol is one of the most famous paintings of women in Pop Art.

-There has been no painting important to Andy Warhol and his career as this painting of Marylin Monroe.
+In fact, there has been no painting as important to Andy Warhol and his career as this painting of Marylin Monroe.

 Warhol’s portrait of celebrities has been a way to comment on their iconic status and the holiness their fans view them with.